 Recently I traveled to Vienna for APS’s International Convention on Psychological Science, where I gave a talk on “The Rules of Replication.”
 Thanks to the other great talks in the session, it was well attended.
 But as anyone who goes to academic conferences knows, “well attended” typically means that at best, there may have been a couple hundred people in the room.
 And it seems like kind of a waste to prepare a talk—one that I will probably only give once—for such a limited audience.
-So after reading Daniel Lakens’s convincing argument why blogs are often better than scientific articles, along with a suggestion by Yihui Xie1 that if one doesn’t have a blog, one doesn’t exist2, I thought I’d write up my talk in a series of blog posts.
+So after reading Daniel Lakens’s convincing argument why blogs are often better than scientific articles, along with a suggestion by Yihui Xie that if one doesn’t have a blog, one doesn’t exist, I thought I’d write up my talk in a series of blog posts.

 People’s reaction to replication studies can be surprising.
-It often seems that no matter how careful replicators3 are in the design of their study, or how thoughtful and restrained they are in the interpretation of their results, when these studies are eventually published, replication authors are criticized for violating some set of rules that they never knew existed.
+It often seems that no matter how careful replicators are in the design of their study, or how thoughtful and restrained they are in the interpretation of their results, when these studies are eventually published, replication authors are criticized for violating some set of rules that they never knew existed.
 In short, there seems to be a unique set of rules–rules that are often made up by people who don’t actually do replication studies–that are meant to apply selectively to replications.

 And in case you think that I’m a overly sensitive about this issue and that nobody has ever really suggested such a set of rules, there’s this: